 Sophia was always the golden goose for her mother.
 From the day she had started working she was buying her everything she wanted.
-At 30 Sophia finally realised what her mother was doing and she moved out.
+At 30, Sophia finally realized what her mother was doing and she moved out.
 But her mother knew Sophia too well and she kept using her manipulative techniques on her till she was back in the same house.

-An oft repeated phrase used by her mother was, “How could a girl like you not do her duties towards her parents and stay away from home?”
-Her mom had a flying monkey who would call up Sophia everyday and urge her to return.
-It was her mom’s new neighbour.
+An oft-repeated phrase used by her mother was, “How could a girl like you not fulfill her duties toward her parents and stay away from home?”
+Her mom had a flying monkey who would call up Sophia every day and urge her to return.
+It was her mom’s new neighbor.

 6. Creating drama

 If there is something narcissists are good at that is drama.
 They could cut their veins and stand in the storm and write on the wall or sink into a pool of tears to prove a point.
 Vincent stood in front of Zina’s house for two days in the rain till she asked him to come inside.
 Now it’s Zina who often gets kicked out of the house by Vincent when he is in a fit of rage.